codyaverett/memento/programming/general/backtracking.md

 The typical scenario where a backtracking algorithm is when you try to find your way out in a maze.
 Every time you reach a dead-end, you backtrack to try another path until you find the exit or all path have been explored.

+Backtracking algorithms can be used for other types of problems such as solving a [Magic Square Puzzle](https://www.101computing.net/backtracking-algorithm-magic-square-solver/) or a [Sudoku grid](https://www.101computing.net/backtracking-algorithm-sudoku-solver/).

+Backtracking algorithms rely on the use of a **recursive function**.
+A recursive function is a function that calls itself until a condition is met.